Syrian army advances as rebels put peace talks on hold

 The talks are due to take place in the Kazakh capital Astana in late January but the rebels said they were pulling out of discussions due to “violations” by Damascus of a four-day old truce.

-The talks are being organised by Russia, which supports the Syrian regime, and Turkey and Iran, which back the rebels.
+The talks are being organized by Russia, which supports the Syrian regime, and Turkey and Iran, which back the rebels.

 “As these violations are continuing, the rebel factions announce… the freezing of all discussion linked to the Astana negotiations,” they said in a joint statement.